delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

 The Demos directory itself contains .bpg format that includes all the demo projects and the example console applications in a single project group.

+Finally there's an Demos\IOUtils sub-directory (explained in Dependencies below) and a Demos\TestData directory which stores any data files required by the demo programs.

 --------------------------------------------------------------------------------
 Information about the Demos
 --------------------------------------------------------------------------------